zougloub/libseek/README.rst

 Black pixels are detected by noticing that their value is zero both in the calibration frame and in the image frames.

 ..
-TODO: actually see whether that's the right way, doing a dump
+TODO:: actually see whether that's the right way, doing a dump

+Bad pixels are identified (in ``test-calib.py``) by summing over many frames, the difference between pixel data and neighboring pixels.
+This has proven simple enough.

+Bad pixels are corrected (in ``test-viewer.py``) by considering the blurred image instead of the original image, at the location of bad pixels.

+Absolute temperature readings are provided by TODO.